 Vitamin E promotes the synthesis of collagen, which is used in the building of keratin, your main hair protein.
 Also, it triggers strong hair growth by strengthening the roots on the scalp.
 In a way, Vitamin E also reduces the chances of conditions like psoriasis by boosting your immunity system.

 In a day, an average male adult needs almost 10 milligrams of Vitamin E. Whereas, an average female adult needs around 8 milligrams of it.
-Also, scientific experiments suggest that as we progress with age, the amount of vitamin E necessary for healthy functioning of the body also increases.
+Also, scientific experiments suggest that as we progress with age, the amount of vitamin E necessary for the healthy functioning of the body also increases.

 How To Take Vitamin E For Hair Growth According To Ayurveda?